 3. What to expect after filing your change of address

 A Move Validation Letter (MVL) will arrive at your old address quick.
 It confirms your order was successful.
-It has instructions to dispute the change too.
+It has instructions to dispute the change order too.

 A Customer Notification Letter (CNL) or Welcome Kit will arrive at your new address a week before forwarding begins.
 Use the confirmation code within to change or cancel your order.